How messaging apps are changing customer service

 Hello and welcome to an upcoming four-part editorial on messaging and the chatbot revolution at our doorstep.

-In this four-part series I will, a step at a time, bring you up to speed on fast emerging trends and the opportunities these trends bring to the customer service industry.
+In this four-part series, I will bring you up to speed on fast-emerging trends and the opportunities these trends bring to the customer service industry.

 In the mid-2000s came the smartphone and in 2010, apps and the rise of social media were hot topics.